Mississauga FREE Vasectomy Clinic – Serving Western Ontario

 We are proud to offer you a world-class vasectomy procedure at no cost to you.
 This simple, quick and virtually painless procedure is done in comfortable procedure rooms at our modern Mississauga clinic.

-We are leaders in the provision of no-scalpel vasectomy in Ontario and we do not charge any extra fees to clients.*
+We are proud providers of FREE no-scalpel vasectomy in Ontario.
+We do not charge any extra fees to clients.*

 Please contact us anytime with questions or to book an appointment in the coming weeks.
 Call now if you would like your procedure soon and you have a doctor’s referral in hand.